jitsi/handbook/docs/dev-guide/iframe.md

     ...
 });
 ```
-* **pinParticipant** - ????
-Elects the participant with the given id to be the pinned participant in order to always receive video for this participant (even when last n is enabled).
+* **pinParticipant** - Selects the participant ID to be the pinned participant in order to always receive video for this participant (even when last enabled).

 ```javascript
 api.pinParticipant(participantId);